 where

-As mentioned earlier, the contributions from \(\Phi_2(t)\), and consequently from \(\mathcal{S}_{2,2}\), will be negligible.
-Therefore, our attention will be on \(\mathcal{S}_{2,1}\).
+As mentioned before, the contribution from \(\Phi_2(t)\), and consequently from \(\mathcal{S}_{2,2}\), will be small.
+Therefore, we will focus on \(\mathcal{S}_{2,1}\).
 To derive the main terms, we will not need to average over \(q\).
-We begin by writing
+We first write